Accounting Firm That Oversees Oscars Envelopes on Best Picture Mistake: We ‘Deeply Regret That This Occurred’

 Meanwhile, Best Actress winner Emma Stone told reporters she had her winning card with her “the whole time.”

-Before the mishap, Martha Ruiz — one of only two PwC executives who know the results in advance — took to Twitter before the show to share her excitement for the night ahead.
+Before the mishap, PwC executive Martha Ruiz — who was joined by her colleague Brian Cullinan at the Academy Awards — took to Twitter to share her excitement for the night ahead.
 “Getting ready to head to the show…” she tweeted.

 Despite the mistake, Moonlight director Barry Jenkins said he has no hard feelings about the mishap.